A Unified Approach to Quantum Key Leasing with a Classical Lessor: Definitions of Secure Key Leasing with Classical Lessor

 \item $\qA$ outputs a guess $t^\prime$ for the output on $s^*$.
 The challenger outputs $1$ if $t^\prime=\Eval(\msk,s^*)$ and otherwise outputs $0$. \end{enumerate} For any QPT $\qA$, it holds that

 \end{definition}

 By the quantum Goldreich-Levin lemma~\cite{AC02,C:CLLZ21} we have the following theorem.
-The proof is almost identical to that of \cite[Lemma 4.14]{kitagawa2025simple}, and thus we omit it. \begin{lemma} If there exists a UP-VRA secure UPF-SKL scheme with classical revocation, then there exists a PR-VRA secure PRF-SKL scheme with classical revocation. \end{lemma}
+The proof is almost identical to that of \cite[Lemma 4.14]{kitagawa2025simple}, and thus we omit it. \begin{lemma} If there exists a UP-VRA secure UPF-SKL scheme with classical lessor, then there exists a PR-VRA secure PRF-SKL scheme with classical lessor. \end{lemma}